Bodhi Health Acupuncture

 Massage, Cupping & Acupuncture

-If needed, I use modern or traditional forms of cupping to help remove stubborn layers of muscular tension and physical stress.
+When needed, I add cupping—traditional or modern—to help clear stubborn layers of physical tension and stress.

 Chinese Herbal Medicine